 Focuses on facilitating student progress through the implementation of an evidence-based quality improvement project designed to remediate an identified practice phenomenon.
 Project completion requires demonstration of integration, synthesis and application of advanced practice competencies.
 Course requirements include 100 supervised practice hours and a formal written project report, oral presentation to agency, and dissemination for peer-review.
-Both direct hours (time spent working on the project in the practice setting) and indirect hours (time spent working on the project and practice experience and is mutually agreed upon between the student, faculty advisor and cooperating agencies.
+Both direct hours (time spent working on the project in the practice setting) and indirect hours (time spent working on the project in this total.
+The nature of the practice hours will vary depending on the nature of the scholarly project and practice experience and is mutually agreed upon between the student, faculty advisor and cooperating agencies.
 Practice hours related to project completion are documented by the student and approved by the faculty advisor at regular intervals.
 Practice hour logs and project deliverables are approved by the faculty advisor and filed in the online course site.
 Pre-requisites: NURS9710.